-In line with recent NHS England contractual goals and local policies from our Clinical Commissioning Group, opportunities to share records in order to improve quality of care are developing rapidly.
-There are two main areas in which record sharing may occur.
-In light of recent media reports involving concerns with data governance of a major alternative GP clinical system provider, please rest assured that our clinical system, Microtest, prides itself being deliberately cautious with releasing clinical data and controlling access to it.
+In line with recent COVID-19 guidance, opportunities to share records in order to improve quality of care are developing rapidly.
+There are now three main areas in which record sharing may occur.
 All access is fully auditable.

 1. Summary Care Records (national scheme).
-This is currently limited to a continually updated live medication list, allergies and adverse reactions to drugs ONLY.
+This includes a live list of medication, allergies and adverse reactions.
 You can also view exactly what your summary care medical record consists of online.
 Other than yourself, only NHS staff involved in your care (eg. paramedic or pharmacist) with an accredited smart card can view your summary care record.
 The summary care record is the most widely available record throughout the NHS.

 Please click on the above links to find out detailed information on both areas.
-Further information on how the legal framework for record sharing has evolved can be found here.
+Further information on how the legal framework for record sharing has evolved can be found on our GDPR page.